munichrocker/DatawRappr/README.md

 dw_test_key()
 ```

 with no arguments.
 It will then use the saved key from the environment.
-If the key is correct, you will receive a response from the API with personal details about your account.
+If the key is correct, you will receive a response from the API with personal details about your account - a `dw_user`-object that has no further use than to check your key.

-Note: If you want to see your currently saved API key, you can use the helper function `dw_get_api_key()`.
+Note: If you want to see your currently saved API key, you may use the helper function `dw_get_api_key()`.

 Congratulations, you're good to go!

 ### Making API-calls

+#### Create a chart

 To **create an empty chart**, you can use